This post was recently updated. Originally published on December 17, 2019.

 A watch retailer, for example, can add a step to the order fulfillment workflow to make sure that a watch scheduled for delivery is set to its destination’s time zone before it ships.
 Alternatively, stores selling BBQ grills can add steps to a home delivery workflow to ensure that the delivery truck is stocked with complimentary accessories that can be upsold during delivery.

 Without a user-friendly BPM engine, these workflow steps would need to be manually coded into the order management system.
 That means technical teams (and more time) are required to set them up initially, and changes are more difficult to make down the road.
-With the Kibo Unified Commerce Cloud, you can design, test, and edit these workflows yourself.
+With the Kibo Unified Commerce platform, you can design, test, and edit these workflows yourself.

 Expect the unexpected